How Long Does It Take To Wear In My New Shoes?Updated 5 days ago

 All feet are different, as are all shoes.
-So there is no standard answer to this.
+So there is (unfortunately) no standard answer to this.
 Shoes wear very differently based on your feet and based on the material of the shoe.
-While there are tricks to soften shoes (they can even be stretched by a cobbler) the best way to wear them, is to wear them!
-It also depends on the material of the shoe, see below for the ins and outs of all of our materials.
+While there are tricks to soften shoes (they can even be stretched by a cobbler), the best way to wear your shoes in… is to wear them!
+See below for a breakdown of all the materials we use and how they wear.

 Leather

-Most customers find our leather shoes wearable from the get-go (even Liberation Loafers!), but some feet need a little more help than others to get your new shoes feeling 100%.
-Our leather lined/leather upper shoes can stretch up to 8-10% over any pressure points if needed, but won’t give too much if they’re feeling like a perfect fit.
-Leather is a natural material so will soften the most with age and also let your feet breathe.
+Most customers find our leather shoes wearable from the get-go, but some feet need a little more help than others to get their new shoes feeling 100%.
+Our leather-lined/leather upper shoes can stretch up to 8-10% over any pressure points if needed, but won’t give too much if they’re feeling like a perfect fit.
+Leather is a natural material, so it will soften the most with age, whilst allowing your feet to breathe.

 PU Upper